igrishaev/blog/_posts/2025-08-09-clojure-println.md

 This kind of a mistake happens often.
 People do such complex things in a `map` function like querying DB, fetching data from API and so on.
 They forget that `pmap` can bootstrap such cases up to ten times.
-But unfortunately, all prints produced by a function passed to `pmap` get entangled.
+But unfortunately, all prints, should invoked with two or more arguments, get entangled.

 There are two things to remember.
 The first one is to not use `println` with more than one argument.
 For two and more, use `printf` as follows: